BUEC500C1/news-analyzer-whunt1965/nlp_analyzer/README.md

     - @param< text > The text on which to perform entity-sentiment analysis
     - @return A list of entitities (and associated scores) from the inputted text (or an empty list if failed)
 - classify_content(String text): Performs content classification on a given text
-    - @param< text > The text on which to perform content classification
+    - @param< text > The text on which to perform content classification (containing no '/' characters and a minimum of 20 words)
-    - @return A dictionary of content categories (with associated confidence) that are found in the provided text (or an empty dictionary if failed)
+    - @return A list of dictionaries of content categories (with associated confidence) that are found in the provided text (or an empty list if failed)

 ## Internal Details
 Below are a few internal details of the API stub implementation in response to requirements for this phase: